jsobel1/WikiCitationHistoRy/README.md

 1. Retrieve most recent content or full history of one or more Wikipedia pages and pages informations.
 2. Extract citations, references, hyperlinks, DOIs, ISBN, PMID, and others.
 3. Annotate DOIs with Altmetrics, Europmc, CrossRef; Annotate ISBN with google book, altmetrics, openlib
-4. Export in xlsx tables.
+4. Exports in xlsx tables.
-5. Compute SciScore for each revision and latency for each DOI citation.
+5. Compute SciScore for a page and latency for each DOI annotated citation.
 6. Make various visualisations such as timeline of wikipedia article creation in a category, timeline of edits and views per page, network of co-citations, and more

 ## Get wikipedia pages content and information